 - Place the sugar and water in a thick bottom pan larger than the heating ring you will use.

 - Stir the ingredients on medium heat until the sugar has dissolved.

-- With a brush dipped in water brush any sugar crystals down into the mixture.
+- With a brush dipped in water, brush any sugar crystals down into the mixture.

-- Add the slice of lemon.
+- Add a slice of lemon.

 - Turn down the heat and let the sugar mixture boil gently until it reaches 245F/118C.

-- Remove the lemon slice when it’s cool, strain the syrup into a clean jar and it will keep at room temperature for a long time.
+- Remove the lemon slice when it’s cool, strain the syrup into a clean jar, and it will keep at room temperature for a long time.

 The syrup will be a fairly thin liquid after it has finished cooking but will thicken as it cools.

 If the syrup is too thick, add a little boiling water, return to the pan and bring to the boil, then remove from the heat.
-Plunge the pan’s base in cold water, leave to cool, and store in a jar.
+Plunge the pan’s base in cold water, leave it to cool, and store it in a jar.

 - Mix the egg replacer, water, and lemon juice until smooth.

 - Sieve the icing sugar into the bowl and mix until smooth

 - Add a drop of water at a time until the consistency you want is achieved.

 Mix all the ingredients well and store them in an airtight jar.